raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 When the method is invoked on an object, the most-specific version of the method is invoked.
 The other versions are available via various methods, from denoting them by absolute name (e.g. `SomeSuperclassName.prototype.foo.call(this, 'bar', 'baz')`) or using a magic keyword, `super` (e.g. `super('bar', 'baz')`).

 The canonical name for this is [Dynamic Dispatch], because the method invocation is dynamically dispatched to the most appropriate method implementation.
-Such methods or functions are often called [virtual functions], and thus a language where methods are automatically virtual is called "virtual-by-default."
+Such methods or functions are often called [virtual functions][virtual function], and thus a language where methods are automatically virtual is called "virtual-by-default."

 [Dynamic Dispatch]: https://en.wikipedia.org/wiki/Dynamic_dispatch
 [virtual function]: https://en.wikipedia.org/wiki/Virtual_function